-3. Go to see Raja Bhoj Statue in Upper Lake
+3. Check out the Bronze Statue of Raja Bhoj in Upper Lake

 Once upon a time, in the 10th CE, Bhopal received its name from King Bhoj.
 For the same reason, Bhopal’s city council decided to build a 32 feet statue of Raja Bhoj, in Upper Lake, as a means to pay tribute to this legendary king of scholars.
 But before you take a trip to the statue, here’s what you must know!
 Raja (King) Bhoj reigned Malwa province in the 10th-century when Dhar was the capital of the region.
 If you happen to visit Dhar, take a look at the Bhoj Shala there.
 Coming back to Bhopal, Raja Bhoj was a man known for the love of polymath, literature, arts, and sciences.
 Exactly, what this statue symbolizes!
 A structure to draw inspiration from each one of Raja Bhoj’s interests.